Question: What are the fees for the 2020-2021 season?

-- The competitive program fee for the 2019-2020 season is $325.00 per player if registering prior to September 6th.
-Fee is $375 starting on September 7th.
+- The competitive program fee for the 2019-2020 season is $375.00 per player.
 Each coach will also collect a $100.00 uniform deposit from each player.
-This cheque may be post-dated to April 1, 2020.
+This cheque may be post-dated to April 1, 2021.
 By club policy, a uniform will not be issued (and consequently a player is not eligible for league play) until the uniform deposit is received.

 Little Rebels: If a child withdraws before the first session then full refund will be given.
 If a child withdraws after first session, the refund process is the same process as the competitive team after the first MBA game per above.
 Refunds will only be considered when requested in writing to the Registrar.
 Refunds will be pro-rated.

 Answer : All NSF cheques are subject to a $20 administrative fee.

 Question: Is there a family discount on registration fees?

 Answer : Yes, the third player is half off and the fourth player is free